awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ```

 **Example 4: Example walkthroughs**
-For example walkthroughs, see [Walkthroughs: Configuring replication](replication-example-walkthroughs.md)\.
+For example walkthroughs, see [Walkthroughs: Examples for configuring replication](replication-example-walkthroughs.md)\.

 For more information about the XML structure of replication configuration, see [PutBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTreplication.html) in the *Amazon Simple Storage Service API Reference*\.